|

 Supplementary Insurance Policies

-Sometimes unions offer supplementary insurance policies that increase behavioral health options for members.
+Sometimes, unions offer supplementary insurance policies that increase behavioral health options for members.
 Gerhard referenced the BBS Corporation, which offers care options to those with chronic mental health conditions and “is widely used through Amalgamated Transit Union.”

 Unions’ Health and Wellness Program

-Some members may not be aware that their union has a health and wellness committee.
-Gerhard said she often is asked to speak to these groups on topics like understanding the signs of a behavioral health condition.
 These committees are well-informed about the insurance policies they negotiate.
 They also know “how to recognize a member who may be struggling and needs a therapeutic intervention.”
-And “they have a much stronger appeal to union members, because they work confidentially.”
+And “they have a much stronger appeal to union members because they work confidentially.”

 Reasonable Accommodations Negotiated by Union

-Reasonable work accommodations may be granted through the Americans with Disabilities Act.
-Gerhard said, “Union reps often stand with their members to seek reasonable accommodation based on physical and mental issues.”
 She cited the example of a woman who was being bullied at work.
 In her case, a reasonable accommodation was having her desk moved to be within view of her supervisor.
 Similarly, if a mental health disability requires regular therapy sessions, one reasonable accommodation might be a flexible work schedule that enables regular therapy.

-Common Questions About Starting Therapy Through Work
+Common Questions About Starting Therapy Through Union Membership or Work

 Gerhard also addressed some of the commonly asked questions about starting therapy in a job.